Details

 Form and usage:

 The affix indicates the onset of an action, or the transition from one state of being to another.
 Often, this can simply be translated as present tense, possibly with a 'now'.
-However, the affix is often required in Greenlandic, because many verb stems have an inherent past-tense meaning.
+However, the affix is often required in Kalaallisut, because many verb stems have an inherent past-tense meaning.
 In such cases, the effect of adding this affix is to locate the action right before the present moment.

 Note also that the true /i/ can cause assibilation of a following /t/ to /s/.
+It may not always happen in modern language use, though, since the t-to-s rule is used inconsistently.

 Meanings and examples